We find the cheapest bus & train tickets, so you can wander for less.

 What is the price of a train ticket from Berlin to Munich?

-In the last month, $65.61 was the average price of a train ticket from Berlin to Munich.
-You can expect to find tickets at that price or lower if you book your trip at least 28 days prior to the travel date.
+In the last month, the average price of a train ticket from Berlin to Munich was $66.63.
+Good news!
+You can find the cheapest tickets if you book your trip at least 28 days prior to the travel date.
 You’ll likely pay around $85.69 more if you wait to book until the last minute.

 Monthly average prices